 The 2016 Trespass Vineyards Zinfandel is deep ruby in color with strapping aromatics that envelope the glass.
 Aromas include a darker spiciness, notes of cracked peppercorn and a cedar influenced savoriness.
 As the wine breathes notes of mocha and espresso show.
 And big fruit aromatics including blackberry and plum.
 Sports flavors of ripe black cherry, and blackberry – rich flavors with a darker spice that lingers complemented by earthy granular tannins.
 A California style fruit forward Zinfandel but not jammy – nearly 16% alcohol.

-The 2017 Trespass Sauvignon Blanc (100% varietal) is from the 95-acre Michael Mondavi Family Estate owned Oso Vineyard – a spectacular piece of property in the hills of the Vaca mountain range on the backside of Howell Mountain – overlooking Pope Valley.
+The 2017 Trespass Sauvignon Blanc (100% varietal) is from the 129-acre Plumpjack owned Oso Vineyard – a spectacular piece of property in the hills of the Vaca mountain range on the backside of Howell Mountain – overlooking Pope Valley (formerly owned by Michael Mondavi Family).
 This wine is medium yellow in color with a fusion of pretty aromatics including pineapple, lychee, citrus blossom an orange zesty note and some mineralities.
 Features a light slightly rounded textural feel – but with a richness of flavor.
 Very balanced with flavors of nectarine, mandarin and lime.
 Fairly long finish.
 Very refreshing on a hot day.
 Was fermented in stainless steel, then transferred to neutral French oak where it aged for 7 months.
 Only 125 cases produced.

 All visits are private, for serious wine enthusiasts and are always conducted with either Dana or Don (tastings are not conducted at their vineyard).
 Sometimes Don will host wine dinners around parts of the country.